kensoh/Biohacking/README.md

 Novak's book showed a real example of how a tennis pro's performance could be optimised outside of the courts and gym.
 His success story in an ultra-competitive field gave me the push I needed to take this idea seriously.

-Fast forward to 2025, I'm eating a mainly plant-based diet but I'm still experimenting, having meat or fish once a week.
-I know that by levelling up my mental dexterity and physical energy, I'll do even better at my startup job.
+Fast forward to 2025, I'm eating a mainly plant-based diet but am still experimenting, having meat or fish once a week.
+I know that by levelling up my mental dexterity and physical energy, I'll do better at my startup job.
 Both attributes are needed when I'm 15 years older than the team's average age 😅